MMqd/MMqd-ergodox-ez/README.md

                                 `--------------------'     `--------------------'
 ```

-### Layer 4: Colemak with rotated keys test
+### Layer 4: Colemak with rotated keys test (legacy)
-Some frequently used keys were rotated to be on top of the index finger, instead of on the sides, since it is easier to reach them that way.
+Certain frequently used keys have been rotated to sit directly under the index fingers rather than on the sides.
+This makes them quicker and easier to access compared to their default positions.

 ```
 ,--------------------------------------------------.           ,--------------------------------------------------.
 |        |      |      |      |      |      |      |           |      |      |      |      |      |      |        |